New Features-of A Plan-2010

 Current plan data available everywhere at all times

 The A-Plan WebViewer available as an option, allows you to use any device that is connected to the Internet with any browser, to retrieve the current plan data and time schedules.
 This requires no installation on the particular device, which means that all the data required is available even on smartphones, such as, for example, the iPhone or on a tablet computer.

 The data is refreshed by the A-Plan WebCreator on completely normal Internet pages at a configurable interval of time of your choice and kept updated.
 In this manner, superiors, others working on the project, the production department, branches, field employees, installation engineers, customers, suppliers, etc. may be kept updated easily and automatically with respect to all information that is necessary for seamless and streamlined operations.

-The resolution of monitor screens is becoming constantly better, as a result of which, in fact, more information can be displayed, but on the other hand, the fonts are becoming constantly smaller.
-Hence, with the new version of A-Plan, the display in the main window can be zoomed within a range of 20% to 180%.
+The resolution of monitor screens is becoming better constantly.
+As a result of that, more information can be displayed, but on the other hand, the fonts are becoming smaller constantly.
+Because of this, with the new version of A-Plan, the display in the main window can be zoomed within a range of 20% to 180%.
 Apart from improved readability with magnified displays, here, e.g. 140% …

 … displays with reduced size permit the overview over a larger area, here, e.g. 60%: